abebinder/hw-sinatra-saas-hangperson/README.md

 Learning Goals
 --------------
-After completing this assignment, you will be able to:
+After completing this assignment, you will be able to: fxing test

 * Create and deploy simple SaaS apps in your development environment, and deploy them to the public cloud
 * Practice the basic workflow of test-driven development (TDD), in which tests are written before the code (so they fail when first run) and code is then added to make them pass